Apang20/FanClub_Backend/README.md

 * Utilized JSON Web Tokens and localStorage to store encrypted user information client-side for ensuring security

-* Delivered a Javascript/React/ frontend and Ruby on Rails/Active Record/Postgres back-end application
+* Delivered a Ruby on Rails/Active Record/Postgres back-end application

 * Executed multiple callback functions through the invocation of JS event listeners on specific nodes